 Admiralteysky Canal Embankment 2

-The discussion in Moscow will be moderated by the entrepreneur and promoter Igor Tonkyh, one of the main cultural promoters of the 1990s: back then, he founded Feelee where he combined a concert agency and a label.
+The discussion in Moscow was moderated by the entrepreneur and promoter Igor Tonkyh, one of the main cultural promoters of the 1990s: back then, he founded Feelee where he combined a concert agency and a label.
 Thanks to him, Kave, Dead Can Dance, and Warp label releases were produced in Russia and soon the musicians started to visit Moscow.

 He became the first independent professional promoter and brought the most significant heroes of foreign underground here, including Sonic Youth and Einstuerzende Neubauten.
 In the 2000s he decided to gain experience in Economics and received an MBA in Strategic and Corporate Management.
 In 2006 he founded the “Ikra” club in Moscow, which rapidly became the city’s most interesting concert platform and which lost its popularity soon after Igor left it.
 Right now he is working on the Glavclub in St.Petersburg and Moscow, with the potential to develop it across the country.
 Igor has fully satisfied his own educational ambitions and is now trying to realise a Western club business model in Russia.